apache/zookeeper/README.md

 ## Generating the static Apache ZooKeeper website

-In this directory you will find text files formatted using Markdown, with an `.md` suffix.
+In the `src/main/resources/markdown` directory you will find text files formatted using Markdown, with an `.md` suffix.

-Building the site requires [Jekyll](http://jekyllrb.com/docs) 3.6.2 or newer.
+Building the site requires [Maven](http://maven.apache.org/) 3.5.0 or newer.
-The easiest way to install jekyll is via a Ruby Gem.
-Jekyll will create a directory called `_site` containing `index.html` as well as the rest of the compiled directories and files. _site should not be committed to git as this is the generated content.
+The easiest way to [install Maven](http://maven.apache.org/install.html) depends on your OS.
+The build process will create a directory called `target/html` containing `index.html` as well as the rest of the compiled directories and files. `target` should not be committed to git as it is generated content.

-To install Jekyll and its required dependencies, execute `sudo gem install jekyll pygments.rb` and `sudo pip install Pygments`.
-See the Jekyll installation page for more details.

 You can generate the static ZooKeeper website by running:

-1. `jekyll build` in this directory.
+1. `mvn clean install` in this directory.
-2. `cp -RP _released_docs _site/doc` - this will include the documentation (see "sub-dir" section below) in the generated site.
+2. `cp -RP _released_docs target/html/doc` - this will include the documentation (see "sub-dir" section below) in the generated site.

-At this point the contents of _site are "staged" and can be reviewed prior to updating the ZooKeeper production website.
+At this point the contents of `target` are "staged" and can be reviewed prior to updating the ZooKeeper production website.

-During development it may be useful to include the `--watch` flag when building to have jekyll recompile your files as you save changes.
-In addition to generating the site as HTML from the markdown files, jekyll can serve the site via a web server.
-To build the site and run a web server use the command `jekyll serve` which runs the web server on port 4000, then visit the site at http://localhost:4000.

 ## Docs sub-dir

-The product documentation is not generated as part of the website.
+The product documentation creation is not part of the website generation process.
 They are built separately for each release of ZooKeeper from the ZooKeeper source repository.

-Typically during a release the versioned documentation will be recreated and should be copied, and committed, under the "_released_docs" directory here.
+Typically during a release the versioned documentation will be recreated and should be copied, and committed, under the `_released_docs` directory here.

-## Pygments

-We also use [pygments](http://pygments.org) for syntax highlighting in documentation markdown pages.

-To mark a block of code in your markdown to be syntax highlighted by `jekyll` during the compile phase, use the following syntax:

-    {% highlight java %}
-    // Your code goes here, you can replace java with many other
-    // supported languages too.
-    {% endhighlight %}

- You probably don't need to install that unless you want to regenerate the pygments CSS file.
- It requires Python, and can be installed by running `sudo easy_install Pygments`.
+## Steps to update the website
+1. `git clone -b website https://git-wip-us.apache.org/repos/asf/zookeeper.git`
+2. update the appropriate pages, typically a markdown file e.g. credits.md, etc...
+3.  `mvn clean install`
+4. `cp -RP _released_docs target/html/doc` These are the static release docs, not generated in this process.

+At this point verify that the generated files render properly (open target/html/index.html in a browser).
+If you are happy with the results move on to the next step, otherwise go to step 2 above.

+5. `git status` should show modified files for the markdown that you changed
+6. `git add <the changed files>`
+7. `git commit -m "<appropriate commit message>"`
+8. `git push origin website`

+The source for the site is committed, now we need to push the generated files to the live site.

+9. `git checkout asf-site`
+10. `rm -fr content`
+11. `mv target/html content`
+12. `git add content`

+Verify that content/index.html and other generated files are proper, e.g. open them in a browser

+13. `git status` should show modified files for the markdown that you changed
+14. `git commit -m "<appropriate commit message>"`
+15. `git push origin asf-site`